pixellos/codereinvented.automation.py/README.md

 - better pvmonitor integration
 - read values as soon as possible, upload to pvmonitor each 5 min
 - mqtt
+- make use of disabled features information to fetch less data

 # Thanks